AlexiDoesCode/SURF-Ecosystem-Information-Bot/README.md

 ```
 2. Open main.py and replace the token variable, and put your Infura api key in the file.

+3. You may have to replace the emojis inside the embeds, create your custom emoji in your own discord server then replace the emoji id.

 ## Disclaimer